eaplatanios/jelly-bean-world/README.md

   - Users can easily add/register new agents to an existing simulator.
   - Each agent interacts with the simulator by deciding **when and where to move**.
-  - Once all agents have requested to move, the simulator progresses by one time step and notifies invokes a callback function.
+  - Once all agents have requested to perform an action, the simulator progresses by one time step and notifies invokes a callback function.
   - Some items in the world are automatically collected by the agents.
 The collected items are available in each agent's state information.

 **NOTE:** Note that the agent is not moved until the simulator advances the time step and issues a notification about that event.
-The simulator only advances the time step once all agents have requested to move.
+The simulator only advances the time step once all agents have requested to act.

 We provide a message-passing interface (using TCP) to allow the simulator to run remotely, and agents can issue move commands to the server.
 In Python, the